cn0047/stash/ed/t/methodologies.md

   People in team polite and calm anyone can ask any stupid question.
 * Focus:
   1. Two-hour period where the developer is to have no interruptions, meetings, long questions, phone call, etc.
-  2. definition of goals should be clear.
+  2. Definition of goals should be clear.
 * Easy access to expert users.
 * Technical environment with automated tests, configuration management, and frequent integration.